 - MOT test

-- English fluency test
+- TFL English language test

 Whether you rent, buy a new or buy a used car to join a PHV operator, you need to obtain a PHV license.
 As a result, it makes sense to buy or rent a car which already maintains a PHV license.
 Therefore, you can quicken the process more effectively.